synedra/arcjet-example/README.md

 ![](public/arcjet_dashboard.jpg)

 That's all there is to it!
 If you have any questions you can contact me at synedra@gmail.com, or check the ArcJet documentation which has clear, excellent examples.

+Note that if you deploy this to Vercel, you will need a "Pro" account because the api/chat client is too big.
+This will deploy locally with no problem, however.